dazz/puppet-boxes/README.md

  * `vagrant box add setupbox setupbox.box`

 Now we have the setupbox as base box for every iteration we want to do next:

+ * PRODUCTION BOX
+ * STAGE BOX and finally the
+ * DEVELOPER BOX

+In the first two stages we won't do anything by hand, but let machines to the work.
+How many iterations you will need to have a production close environment to develop in depends on your usecase or the company you work for.